 Thanks for showing up at Jitterbuggingforjesus.com, the blog that strives to prove wrong the great journalist and essayist H.L.
 Mencken, he who defined Christianity as “the mortal fear that somebody somewhere might be having a good time.”

-Our blog’s motto pretty much says it all:
+The blog’s motto pretty much says it all:

 “Jitterbuggingforjesus.com is the blog that is saving the world with its wit, wisdom, provocations and stimulations while possibly (probably!) alienating whole towns, nations, cities and states.”